MISTERPUG51/DyableConcrete/README.md

 # DyableConcrete
-A Minecraft datapack that lets you dye concrete powder and concrete the same way you can dye wool
+DyeableConcrete is a Minecraft datapack for versions 1.14-1.20.6 that lets you dye white concrete and white concrete powder the same way you dye white wool.
+To dye concrete or concrete powder, put white concrete or white concrete powder in the crafting grid with a dye.